team-chiru/sidemark-back/README.md

 ### API routes

 #### GET
-Get a single entity by the uuId.
+Get a single entity by the id.
 ```
-/entity/get/:uuId
+/entity/get/:id
 ```

-Get the first level of children of an entity by uuId.
+Get the first level of children of an entity by id.
 ```
-/entity/getFirstChild/:uuId
+/entity/getFirstChild/:id
 ```

 List all entity in the database.